-Two Acts, Book Musical, Thru Sung / Operetta, Rated G
+2 Acts, Book Musical, Thru Sung / Operetta, Rated G

 A hilarious farce of sentimental pirates, bumbling policemen, dim-witted young lovers and an eccentric Major-General.

-A fresh take on one of Gilbert and Sullivan's most popular comic operas, this updated version of THE PIRATES OF PENZANCE took New York by storm when it premiered in Central Park in 1980, leading to a subsequent smash-hit Broadway run.
+Set sail with this classic comedy that boasts one of the most famous patter songs in musical theatre history.
+A fresh take on one of Gilbert and Sullivan's most popular comic operas, this updated version of The Pirates Of Penzance took New York by storm when it premiered in Central Park in 1980, leading to a subsequent smash-hit Broadway run.

 The beauty, wit and whimsy of Gilbert and Sullivan's classic score is suffused with a modern sensibility, making this version an excellent choice for opera and light opera companies looking to expand their audience base.
 The sheer number of memorable roles makes it perfect for community and school groups.
-And with production requirements consisting of only two sets and a medium-sized orchestra, THE PIRATES OF PENZANCE should be considered by any company featuring comic actors with excellent singing voices.
+And with production requirements consisting of only two sets and a medium-sized orchestra, The Pirates Of Penzanceshould be considered by any company featuring comic actors with excellent singing voices.

 Visit the The Pirates of Penzance page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 A TonyŽ Award was won by Alexander Borodin (composer) for "Kismet" in 1953 - which must have surprised him, since he died in 1887!